inclusive-design/wecount.inclusivedesign.ca/src/collections/pages/regulating-the-digital-domain.md

 ### P﻿artner roles

-{% imageAndText "/uploads/michael-bach.png", "head and shoulders photo of Michael Bach", "left", "top" %}
+{% imageAndText "/uploads/michael-bach.png", "head and shoulders photo of Michael Bach", "left", "bottom" %}
 #### MICHAEL BACH: Institute for Research and Development on Inclusion and Society (IRIS)

 ##### About the Institute: